 The woman is to the side of the men.

-The men are going by the women’s side
+The men are walking at the women’s side.

 -MOX